CGamesPlay/node-callable-instance/README.md

 var test = new ExampleClass();
 // Invoke the method normally
 test[Callable.CALL]();
-// Call the instance itself, redirects to instanceMethod test();
+// Call the instance itself, redirects to [Callable.CALL] test();
 ```
 > **_NOTE:_**  Usage of custom method name is also supported.